When President Obama opens his yap, occasionally he says something

 to find out there’s nothing I want to buy.15

-Halloween: Just to avoid the possibility of having to give the
+Halloween: Just to avoid the possibility of having to give

-here if we’re supposed to be serious about a “war
+permitted here if we’re supposed to be serious about a “war on terror”?), I attended a costume dance

-a newly opened vintage boutique/movie memorabilia store at the Furniture
+party at Second Run, a newly opened vintage boutique/movie memorabilia store

-in barbecue sauce.16
+ribs slathered in barbecue sauce.16

 The next morning, a succession of cretins running past my bedroom window

-along Gracy Farms Lane in the name of breast cancer research awoke me at
+along Gracy Farms Lane in the name of breast cancer research awoke me

-an ungodly hour with their hooting and hollering.17
+at an ungodly hour with their hooting and hollering.17

 Cultural Canapés